Penchant/RosenbrockFunctionApproximator/README.md

 Using neural network, basic backprop and radial basis function.
 Running without any parameters will open the GUI.
 If you would rather use the command line, it is also optionally there.

-For help with the command line parameters, use `java Main -h`
+For help with the command line parameters, use `java -jar Rosenbrock.jar -h`

 | Flag      | Description                                          | Default    | Parameter    |